 - “Humanitarian Aid and Civil War.
 Quasi-Experimental Evidence from Syrian Refugees in Lebanon.”
 With Christian Lehmann.
-Under review.
+Revise and resubmit at Journal of Conflict Resolution.
 (Online Appendix)

-- “Syrians in the Middle East: The Lives and Livelihoods of Refugees and Their Hosts.”
+- Syrian Refugees and Their Hosts in Jordan, Lebanon, and the Kurdistan Region of Iraq: Lives, Livelihoods, and Local Impacts.
 The World Bank.
-Forthcoming.
+Unpublished.
 With Nandini Krishnan, Tara Vishwanath, Monica Biradavolu, Kevin Carey, Matthew Groh, Meghan Lucas, Nethra Palaniswamy, Flavio Russo Riva, Dhiraj Sharma, Thomas Ginn and Jacob Goldston.

 - “‘Giving More’ Through Direct Cash Aid.”
 Refugees Deeply.
 July 20, 2016.